agayushhh/Rankalytics/README.md

 - **Branch-wise College Popularity**: Analyzes how popular specific branches are across various colleges.
 - **Demand of New Branches**: Predicts the demand for new branches based on historical data.
 - **Preference List Generator**: Generates a preference list for candidates based on their rank and preferences.
-                                 CAUTION: This is involves prediction using linear regression and may result in some disparity.
+                                 CAUTION: This involves prediction using linear regression and may result in some disparity.

-Certainly!
-Here's a more polished and structured version for your README file:

 ---